Jamestown, Rhode Island

 Local Boat Tours

-Boat cruises mentioned below offer many types of cruises.
+The lighthouse can only be viewed by boat.
+Boat cruises mentioned below offer many types of cruises, but will pass by the beacon.
 Contact info is provided to help you plan your special trips to New England’s shorelines.
 Enjoy!